Before starting

 - Basic IT: pick up your EBI laptop, connect to the EBI network and sign into your email and Slack account.

-- Send Jess a Slack message asking her to add you to relevant research channels.
+- Send Jess a Slack message asking her to add you to relevant research channels and lab Google group.

 - Choose a desk and set up your keyboard and mouse.